workadventure/map-starter-kit/README.md

 ## Upload your map

-In the .env file you can set your upload strategy to `MAP_STORAGE` (default) or `GH_PAGES`.
+In the .env file you can set your upload strategy to `GH_PAGES` (default) or `MAP_STORAGE`.
 Simply comment the option you don't want to use.

+Uploading a map using [Github Pages](https://docs.github.com/pages) will host your project in the Github servers and it's the most straight forward way to add new maps to your world.

 Uploading a map using the [WA map storage](https://docs.workadventu.re/map-building/tiled-editor/publish/wa-hosted) will host your project in the WA servers.

-Uploading a map using [Github Pages](https://docs.github.com/pages) will host your project in the Github servers.
+It's a bit more difficult to setup but it comes with great advantages like being able to have private repositories.

 ## Structure